RobertBerger/vagrant-phusion-baseimage/README.md

 *) use putty to ssh to your newly created ssh server

-To avoid funnt problems I recommend to access the ssh server/cygwin through putty from now on!
+To avoid funny problems I recommend to access the ssh server/cygwin through putty from now on!

 *) In order not to spend hours searching (like me) make sure bsdtar and bstcpio which come with vagrant are operational:
 (it seems to be quite usual for bsdtar not to work - https://github.com/mitchellh/vagrant/issues/3724)